dibble07/energy-grid-balancing-game/README.md

     - `streamlit run energy_grid_balancing_game/streamlit_app.py`

 ## To do
-- Describe methodology in sidebar
-    - Assume perfect ramping
-    - Ignore ability to turn off gas/coal intermittently
-    - Tips on good/bad of each resource
 - Add/update screencast gif to README
 - Move to do list to issues on repo
 - Deploy to streamlit and refactor path references